Romer Grey

-Romer Zane Grey (October 1, 1909 – March 8, 1976) was the eldest son of the Western novelist Zane Grey.
+Romer Zane Grey (October 1, 1909 – March 8, 1976) was an American author and screenwriter.
+He was the eldest son of the Western novelist Zane Grey.
 He wrote Western novels and books on fishing.
-Grey was also a scenario writer for Paramount Pictures, and a producer of feature movies or television episodes based on his father’s novels, along with his younger brother Loren Grey.
+Grey was also a scenario writer for Paramount Pictures, and a producer of feature movies or television episodes based on his father's novels, along with his younger brother Loren Grey.

 Early life

 Grey was born in Manhattan, New York City, on October 1, 1909, the son of Lina "Dolly" Roth Grey. and Zane Grey.
-He had a younger brother (Loren Grey and sister.
+He had a younger brother (Loren Grey and sister.)

 He attended Pasadena Military Academy, in Pasadena, California and when he was eleven he and 15 of his classmates spent five weeks hiking the High Sierras in eastern California on the border with Nevada.

 Writing career

 Grey attended the University of California at Los Angeles (UCLA), but left before graduation to begin writing.
 In 1929, when he was 20 years old, he wrote The Cruise of the Fisherman on his father's yacht, The Fisherman.
 In 1930 it was reported he was writing a travel book for boys about a recent trip to the South Seas islands.

-Much of his work was connected to his father’s books and projects.
+Much of his work was connected to his father's books and projects.
 He helped his father gather material for Zane Grey books, and is credited as the author of the Big Little Book series based on Zane Grey’s King of the Royal Mounted newspaper comic.
-After his father’s death, Grey wrote new stories about characters from his father’s novels, including Buck Duane and Laramie Nelson.
+After his father's death, Grey wrote new stories about characters from his father's novels, including Buck Duane and Laramie Nelson.

 Animation

-In 1930, when Grey was 21, he rented a studio in Hollywood and hired a staff of animators to make cartoons about Binko the Bear-Cub, but the endeavor was not successful.
+In 1930, when Grey was 21, he rented a studio in Hollywood and hired a staff of animators to make cartoons about Binko the Bear Cub, but the endeavor was not successful; Grey never secured a distribution deal amidst fierce competition.
+Grey lured animators from Walt Disney Productions with higher pay; the McKimson brothers, Robert and Thomas, created Binko and worked on the films as animators before being hired by what would later become Warner Bros.
+Cartoons, working on the vastly more successful Looney Tunes and Merrie Melodies series.
+Other animators who were hired by Grey included Pete Burness, Ken Harris, Volney White, Cal Dalton, Robert Stokes, Lou Zukov and Preston Blair.

 Movie and television work

-In 1935 Grey was signed as a writer for Paramount Pictures in Hollywood, and in October of that year it was reported he was adapting two of his father’s novels for the movie studio.
-In 1937 (the year of his father's death), he was producing short movie theater films that featured his father trout fishing.
-In 1955 Grey, his younger brother Loren, and Hal Hudson created Zane Grey Productions, Inc. to produce television shows based on his father’s books.
+In 1935 Grey was signed as a writer for Paramount Pictures in Hollywood, and in October of that year it was reported he was adapting two of his father's novels for the movie studio.
+In 1939 (the year of his father's death), he was producing short movie theater films that featured his father trout fishing.
+In 1955 Grey, his younger brother Loren, and Hal Hudson created Zane Grey Productions, Inc. to produce television shows based on his father's books.